DJ Steward: Vancouver Bandits (2023)

 On April 6, 2023, Steward signed with the Vancouver Bandits of the Canadian Elite Basketball League.
 He was released by the Bandits on June 5 in order to prepare for the 2023 NBA Summer League, where he would play for the Philadelphia 76ers.

 Maine Celtics (2023–2024)

 On October 2, 2023, Steward signed with the Boston Celtics, but was waived on October 20.
 Eight days later, he joined the Maine Celtics.

 Windy City Bulls (2024)

 On July 21, 2024, Steward signed a two-way contract with the Chicago Bulls.
 However, he was waived on December 28, only playing for the Windy City Bulls.

 Memphis Hustle (2025)

 On January 6, 2025, Steward joined the Memphis Hustle.

-Aquila Basket Trento (2025–present)
+Aquila Basket Trento (2025–2026)

 On July 28, 2025, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+San Pablo Burgos (2026–present)

+On July 30, 2026, he signed with San Pablo Burgos of the Liga ACB and the EuroCup.